anOtherAnalyse/FamilyFunPack/README.md

 Pig point of view -  When using portal invulnerability you can use a pig to travel 1x1 tunnels without taking damage.
 Use this to lower your point of view and see where you are going.

 ##### Stalker
 Stalk a player: know when they connect/disconnect/change their gamemode/display name...
+Manage it with the ```.stalk``` command.

 ##### Undead
 Be able to walk around as a ghost after your death.
+You won't be able to interact with your environment.
+Use ```.respawn``` to respawn.

 ### Commands
 Few commands, use them in chat (Command module must be enabled):